ABBO News

 Raytheon will pay a $146.8 million criminal penalty to resolve that criminal fraud case and another $428 million to resolve related civil claims brought under the False Claims Act that arose from a whistleblower lawsuit by former Raytheon employee Karen Atesoglu.

 As a reward for pursuing the case, Atesoglu will receive a $4.2 million cut of the settlement, the Justice Department said.
-Her attorney did not immediately respond to a request for comment.
+In a statement, her attorney, Pat Almonrode, called her a “courageous and determined whistleblower.”

 In Brooklyn, prosecutors alleged that Raytheon from 2012 – 2016 conspired to pay bribes to a high-level official with Qatar’s air force in exchange for assistance obtaining and retaining business from the Gulf country’s military branch.